alex-petrenko/sample-factory/README.md

 ```

+Runner script should be importable (i.e. be in your project or in PYTHONPATH), and should define a single variable
+`RUN_DESCRIPTION`, which contains a list of experiments (each experiment can be a hyperparameter search), as well as some auxiliary parameters.

 When such a script is saved i.e. at `myproject/train_10_seeds.py` in your project using Sample Factory, you can use this command to
 execute it: